Quynh1999/BingX/referral code/What is BingX referral code?.md

 <h1>What is BingX referral code?</h1>

-<h2>Introduction</h2>
-<p>BingX is a popular cryptocurrency trading platform that offers users various benefits through its referral program.
-A <strong>BingX referral code</strong> (also known as a <strong>BingX invite code, BingX promo code, or BingX discount code</strong>) allows new users to receive special rewards such as reduced trading fees, <strong>BingX signup bonuses</strong>, and additional perks.
-In 2025, BingX has updated its referral system, offering up to <strong>50% trading fee discounts</strong> and <strong>$5125 USDT in rewards</strong> for new users who sign up using a valid referral code like <strong>IMOIJ1</strong>.</p>
+<p>In 2025, BingX has updated its referral system, offering up to <strong>50% trading fee discounts</strong> and <strong>$5125 USDT in rewards</strong> for new users who sign up using a valid referral code like <strong>IMOIJ1</strong>.
+BingX is a popular cryptocurrency trading platform that offers users various benefits through its referral program.
+A <strong>BingX referral code - IMOIJ1</strong> (also known as a <strong>BingX invite code, BingX promo code, or BingX discount code</strong>) allows new users to receive special rewards such as reduced trading fees, <strong>BingX signup bonuses</strong>, and additional perks.</p>

 <h2>BingX Referral Code - IMOIJ1</h2>
 <table border="1">